pikkupr/ALGORITHM-VISUALIZER/README.md

 ALGORITHM-VISUALIZER
 ====================

-Algorithm Visualizer is buid using Python Language and it's Pygame Module
+Algorithm Visualizer is build using Python Language and it's Pygame Module